masolimano/maneage/README-pipeline.md

 As described above, the concept of a reproduction pipeline heavily relies on [version control](https://en.wikipedia.org/wiki/Version_control).
-Currently this pipline uses Git as its main version control system.
+Currently this pipeline uses Git as its main version control system.
 If you are not already familiar with Git, please read the first three chapters of the [ProGit book](https://git-scm.com/book/en/v2) which provides a wonderful practical understanding of the basics.
 You can read later chapters as you get more